-The Board Effectiveness Evaluation ("BEE") exercise of the Bank for FY2022 was conducted internally, using an online survey platform, which aimed to assess the effectiveness of the Board, the Board Committees and the contribution by the Chairman and each individual Director to the effectiveness of the Board.
-This was assessed through questionnaires completed by the Directors in the key areas on overall board effectiveness, key priorities, areas of focus of the Board (such as effectiveness of the Board in providing leadership and guidance to Senior Management in driving the M25 / M25+ Plan with strategic priorities in digital, new value drivers and sustainability), board responsibilities, board composition, board committees, board conduct, board interaction and communication, board chair and board administration and process.
-A new addition to the BEE exercise for FY2022 was the inclusion of a "360° Assessment on Board Effectiveness Evaluation", an assessment which sought feedback from Senior Management on the effectiveness of the Board in discharging its roles and responsibilities.
+To achieve the abovementioned objective, the effectiveness of the Board and Board Committees for FY2023 was assessed through interviews (where applicable) and questionnaires via an online survey platform completed by the Directors in the key areas on overall board effectiveness, key priorities, areas of focus of the Board (such as effectiveness of the Board in providing leadership and guidance to Senior Management in driving the M25 / M25+ Plan with strategic priorities in digital, new value drivers and sustainability), board responsibilities, board composition, board communication, board chair and board administration and process, as well as a "360° Assessment on Board Effectiveness Evaluation", completed by selected Senior Management on the effectiveness of the Board in discharging its roles and responsibilities.

-For the individual director evaluation, a questionnaire was specifically designed to evaluate the effectiveness of performance, personality and quality aspects of individual directors in the areas such as board dynamics and participation, leadership, integrity and objectivity as well as knowledge and expertise.
+For the individual director evaluation, a questionnaire via an online survey platform was specifically designed to evaluate the effectiveness of performance, personality and quality aspects of individual directors in the areas such as board dynamics and participation, leadership, integrity and objectivity as well as knowledge and expertise.

-The BEE FY2022 results for the Bank were generally positive where the overall Board effectiveness rating remained as "Strong".
-The overall results of the Board Committees remain positive and was rated as 'Satisfactory', reflecting a strong and consistent performance by the Board and Board Committees.
+The BEE FY2023 results for the Bank remained positive where most areas of evaluation maintained its Strong/Satisfactory rating.
+The overall results of the Board Committees improved from "Satisfactory" to "Strong", indicating a strong support and value provided by the Board Committees to the Board.